-Declaration of Objectives and Agreements Regarding Cultural Heritage in Outer Space
+Declaration of Objectives and Activities Regarding Cultural Heritage in Outer Space

 (A Declaration recognizing the existence of human cultural heritage sites in outer space and seeking the implementation of certain preliminary steps to manage and balance preservation goals with exploration of space and utilization of space resources.)